 - Language families and variability

 - Domain-specific approaches for any aspects of SLE (design, implementation, validation, maintenance)

 - Empirical evaluation and experience reports of language engineering tools

 - Industrial applications

 Research papers: These should report a substantial research contribution to SLE or successful application of SLE techniques or both.
-Full paper submissions must not exceed 12 pages excluding bibliography (in ACM SIGPLAN conference style).
+Full paper submissions must not exceed 12 pages including bibliography (in ACM SIGPLAN conference style - acmart).

 Tool papers: Because of SLE’s interest in tools, we seek papers that present software tools related to the field of SLE.
 Selection criteria include originality of the tool, its innovative aspects, and relevance to SLE.
 Any of the SLE topics of interest are appropriate areas for tool demonstrations.
-Submissions must provide a tool description of 4 pages in SIGPLAN proceedings style (see above), with 1 optional additional page for bibliographic references, and a demonstration outline including screenshots of up to 4 pages.
+Submissions must provide a tool description of 4 pages including bibliography (in ACM SIGPLAN conference style - acmart), and a demonstration outline including screenshots of up to 6 pages.
 Tool demonstrations must have the keywords “Tool Demo” or “Tool Demonstration” in the title.
 The 4-page tool description will, if the demonstration is accepted, be published in the proceedings.
-The 4-page demonstration outline will be used by the program committee only for evaluating the submission.
+The 6-page demonstration outline will be used by the program committee only for evaluating the submission.

 Workshops: Workshops will be organized by SPLASH.
 Please inform us and contact the SPLASH organizers if you would like to organize a workshop of interest to the SLE audience.